 During your child's stay with Camber, their assigned therapist will be your primary point-ofcontact and liaison to the treatment plan.
 Each therapist may be reached by calling the front desk of your child's location.
 If your child's therapist is unavailable, please leave a brief voice message and someone will return your call as soon as possible.
-You may also contact your child's assigned Social Service Liaison/Wellness Coordinator for additional information.
-Their contact information will be provided when your child is admitted to our facility.
+You may also contact your child's assigned case manager for additional information.
+Their contact information will be provided during the admission process.